dcj/Clojure-GeoSpatial-Study-Group/README.md

                 (set-tooltip [(.-x event) (.-y event)]
                              nil)))}))
 ```
 N.B.
-The `:onHover` function above is "quick and dirty", and can easily be made both more "Clojurey", and more aestheticly pleasing.
+The `:onHover` function above is "quick and dirty", and can easily be made both more "Clojure-y", and more aestheticly pleasing.

 [A zoomed-in screenshot of the resulting visualization](https://dcj.github.io/img/census-blocks.png)